By Anthony Lusardi

 - Interchangeable UIs, the complete decoupling of frontend and backend logic allow for more independent development of interfaces and faster iteration.
 Improving your UI has zero risk to your business logic

-If you want to know more about DAML checkout our documentation, or come chat on our Slack channel.
+If you want to know more about Daml checkout our documentation, or come and join our lively forum.
 This article is the third of many in an ongoing series of distributed ledger concepts, if you enjoyed it then check out the first post where we breakdown the practical implications of centralized, distributed, and decentralized systems, and the second where we discuss the importance and improvement of smart contracts.